J. L. Austin: How to Do Things with Words

-He goes on to say that when something goes wrong in connection with a performative utterance it is, as he puts it, "infelicitous", or "unhappy" rather than false.
+When something goes wrong in connection with a performative utterance it is—in Austin's words—infelicitous or unhappy, rather than false.

-The action which is performed when a 'performative utterance' is issued belongs to what Austin later calls a speech-act (more particularly, the kind of action Austin has in mind is what he subsequently terms the illocutionary act).
-For example, if you say "I name this ship the Queen Elizabeth," and the circumstances are appropriate in certain ways, then you will have done something special, namely, you will have performed the act of naming the ship.
-Other examples include: "I take this man as my lawfully wedded husband," used in the course of a marriage ceremony, or "I bequeath this watch to my brother," as occurring in a will.
-In all three cases the sentence is not being used to describe or state what one is 'doing', but being used to actually 'do' it.
+The action that is performed when a "performative utterance" is issued belongs to what Austin later calls a speech-act.
+More particularly, the kind of action Austin has in mind is what he subsequently terms the illocutionary act.
+For example, if you say "I name this ship the Queen Elizabeth", and the circumstances are appropriate in certain ways, then you will have done something special: namely, you will have thus christened the ship.
+Other examples include "I take this man as my lawfully wedded husband" (used in the course of a marriage ceremony), or "I bequeath this watch to my brother" (as occurring in a will).
+In all three cases the sentence is not being used to describe or state what one is doing, but being used to actually do it.

 After numerous attempts to find more characteristics of performatives, and after having met with many difficulties, Austin makes what he calls a "fresh start", in which he considers "more generally the senses in which to say something may be to do something, or in saying something we do something".

-For example: John Smith turns to Sue Snub and says 'Is Jeff's shirt red?’, to which Sue replies 'Yes'.
-John has produced a series of bodily movements which result in the production of a certain sound.
-Austin called such a performance a phonetic act, and called the act a phone.
-John's utterance also conforms to the lexical and grammatical conventions of English—that is, John has produced an English sentence.
-Austin called this a phatic act, and labels such utterances phemes.
+For example: John Smith turns to Sue Snub and asks "Is Jeff's shirt red?", to which Sue replies "Yes".
+John has undertaken a series of bodily movements which result in the production of a certain sound; Austin calls such a performance a phonetic act, and the resulting "certain sound" a phone.
+John's utterance also conforms to the lexical and grammatical conventions of English—that is, John has produced an English sentence; Austin calls this a phatic act, and labels such utterances phemes.
 John also referred to Jeff's shirt, and to the colour red.
 To use a pheme with a more or less definite sense and reference is to utter a rheme, and to perform a rhetic act.
 Note that rhemes are a sub-class of phemes, which in turn are a sub-class of phones.
 One cannot perform a rheme without also performing a pheme and a phone.
 The performance of these three acts is the performance of a locution—it is the act of saying something.

 John has therefore performed a locutionary act.
-He has also done at least two other things.
-He has asked a question, and he has elicited an answer from Sue.
+He has also done at least two other things: he has asked a question of, and elicited an answer from, Sue; in so doing, he has performed two further speech-acts, as Austin would have it: